The page covers:

 S. Maria in Monserrato is another of the "national" churches of Rome

 Jesus sawing a rock.
 The fašade was initiated by Francesco da Volterra in 1593, Contini completed its lower part, whilst

 You may wish to see the building as it appeared in a 1588 Guide to Rome.

-The palace was built in the XVth century and its decoration is due to Polidoro da Caravaggio, a pupil of Raphael, who became famous for being able to paint entire buildings; it must be said that in 1525 when he worked at this palace he was in his twenties so he was full of energy; after the Sack of Rome (1527) he left the city and went to Naples and Sicily where he reverted to traditional painting.
-Most of his Roman works are lost, but some are known through sketches and engravings (you may wish to see another building decorated by Polidoro in Via della Maschera d'Oro).
-The remaining paintings of Palazzo Ricci were recently restored: they show episodes of the history of Ancient Rome.
+The palace was built in the late XVth century and its decoration is due to Polidoro da Caravaggio, a pupil of Raphael, who became famous for being able to paint entire buildings; it must be said that in 1525 when he worked at this palace he was in his twenties so he was full of energy; after the 1527 Sack of Rome he left the city and went to Naples and Sicily where he reverted to traditional painting.
+Most of his Roman works are lost, but some are known through sketches and engravings (you may wish to see another building decorated by Polidoro in Via della Maschera d'Oro or his frescoes at S. Silvestro al Quirinale).
+The remaining paintings of Palazzo Ricci were recently restored; they show episodes of the history of Ancient Rome.

 (left) Near Palazzo Ricci; (centre) opposite Palazzo Incoronati; (right-above) in Palazzo Podocatari; (right-below) Roman inscription at the end of Via di Monserrato stating that Emperor Claudius enlarged the "pomerium" (the sacred boundary) of the City of Rome

 (left) Overall view: on the left Via del Pellegrino and on the right Via di Monserrato; (right) details of the paintings in Via del Pellegrino; (inset) coat of arms of the Habsburgs